-Once the air starts to flow, some of that moisture will collect on the evaporator coils inside your AC unit and run off into the condensate pan and then into the drain line or pump where it is removed from your home.
+Once the air starts to flow, some moisture will collect on the evaporator coils inside your AC unit and run off into the condensate pan and then into the drain line or pump, where it is removed from your home.
 It will make it seem like your AC is leaking or dripping water, but it’s just doing its job!

 How Do I Know If My Air Conditioner Is Leaking Water?

 If you’ve been noticing standing water near the air conditioning unit in your home, you might be wondering if there’s a problem.